 Parkinson's Disease and Military Veterans

-The aerial spraying campaign was done using various aircraft including helicopters which would lay down a thick blanket of the chemical that would stick to everything it came in contact with including military uniforms and equipment.
+The aerial spraying campaign was carried out using various aircraft which would lay down a thick blanket of the chemical that would stick to everything it came in contact with including military uniforms and equipment.
 The main toxic chemical Dioxin, which is known to be associated with various cancers and birth defects, is also linked to other diseases as well.
 U.S. military bases where these chemical agents were stored remain contaminated to this day.

-U.S. Marine Corps Base Camp Lejeune, North Carolina was established in 1942.
-In 1982, the Marine Corps discovered specific volatile organic compounds (VOCs) in the drinking water provided by two of the eight water treatment plants on base.
-Among those were the chemicals perchloroethylene or tetrachloroethylene (PCE), trichloroethylene (TCE), 1-2 dichloroethylene (DCE), and Benzene.
-These compounds are known to have cancer-causing properties and birth defects as well as other conditions and neurological diseases.
+These compounds are known to have cancer-causing properties and cause birth defects as well as other conditions and neurological diseases.
 The Center for Disease Control (CDC) determined that the high concentration of cases was a direct result of the disposal practices of a specific dry cleaner and industrial spills in the area.
 A report by the Agency for Toxic Substances and Disease Registry (ATSDR) claimed toxic levels existed from 1957 to 1987.
-In 2017, again advocates from the former Parkinson’s Action Network took to Capitol Hill and advocated for including PD as a presumptive disability and a treatable condition by the VA due to the water contamination at Camp Lejeune.
-This issue affects me personally because I served there as a veteran of the Marines.
-I urge any member of the military or if you were a civilian working at Camp Lejeune to file a claim if you experienced any illness.

 I encourage you to be your own advocate.
 Stand up for your rights to a healthy environment and ask questions of those that include positions of influence and demand answers.
 Although these are two examples of recognized links to PD, I realize there are other case studies of intentional or unintentional toxic contamination of our environment.
 If we take action today, we can make the future better for our children and grandchildren.